Overview

 mlatom.data.molecule

-) – The molecule object to relax.ts (bool, optional) – Whether to do transition state search.
-Currently only be done with program=Gaussian or ASE.
+) – the molecule object to optimize.ts (bool, optional) – whether to do transition state search.
+Currently only be done with program=Gaussian, ASE and geometric.

-program (str, optional) – The engine used in geomtry optimization.
-Currently support Gaussian, ASE, and scipy.
+program (str, optional) – the engine used in geometry optimization.
+Currently supports Gaussian, ASE, scipy and PySCF.

 Examples: